sql-machine-learning/elasticdl/docs/designs/supporting_pytorch.md

 )
 ```

 ## Training Loop

 ElasticDL holds master-worker architecture.
-Workers get model parameters from parameter server (PS), compute gradients using different training data, and send computed gradients to PS.
-PS iteratively updates these model parameters using gradients sent by workers.
+Workers get model parameters from
+parameter server (PS), compute gradients using different training data, and send
+computed gradients to PS.
+PS iteratively updates these model parameters using
-In our training loop, the gradient information of the neural network needs to be calculated and transmitted between the master and the worker.
+gradients sent by workers.
+In our training loop, the gradient information of the
+neural network needs to be calculated and transmitted between the ps and the worker.
-The advanced API in PyTorch such as `torch.optim` is not available,we had to update the value of each parameter by name, and manually zero the gradient of each parameter, as follows:
+The advanced API in PyTorch such as `torch.optim` is not available,we had to
+update the value of each parameter by name, and manually zero the gradient of
+each parameter, as follows:

 ```python
 with torch.no_grad():
     weights -= weights.grad * lr